leonvogt/hotwire-dev-tools/README.md

 ## Usage

-Once installed, click on the extension icon (or press Alt+Shift+S) to open the Dev Tools options.
+Once installed, click the extension icon (or press Alt+Shift+S) to open the DevTools options.
-From there you can enable/disable the features you want to use.
+From there, you can enable/disable the features you want to use.

+> [!NOTE]
-_Note: On Firefox you may need to select "Always allow on example.com" to enable the extension on your site._
+> On Firefox you may need to select "Always allow on example.com" to enable the extension on your site

 ## Development